robflop/misskey-userstyle/README.md

 I made this for my exact environment, i.e. browser, resolution and the way I like my screen space to look on Misskey.

+It's intended to be used with the UI called "pope" at the time of writing, and will likely break other UIs.

 The part that adjusts widgets will most likely not work 100% (or even at all) for anyone else that has a different setup, e.g. different widgets etc.

 Since I made this for myself, I often (as horrible as it is) adjusted things by pixels instead of screen units or similar, so prepare for having to manually adjust those things for your own resolution, widget arrangement etc. It will also require manual updating for new Misskey versions at times, because i'm lazy and haven't looked into doing it properly yet.